 Ohio State University

-Assistant Professor, Phytobacteriology
+Associate Professor, Phytobacteriology

 The Benitez Ponce laboratory studies plant-associated bacteria, and communities of other microorganisms, within agricultural systems.
 Our work has been focused on crop diversification in agronomic crops, leafy green hydroponics, with additional projects on microbial inoculants.

 To this extent, my laboratory applies high throughput molecular techniques and bioinformatic approaches to characterize the diversity and function of microbial communities in plants and the environment in which they grow.
 We combine this with field and greenhouse experimentation, on-farm surveys, and single isolate characterization; and integrate our results through multivariate data analyses.